-Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Get Teary-eyed!
+Bigg Boss 11: Salman Warns Shilpa; Journalists To Question The Contestants; Shilpa Gets Teary-eyed!

 Shilpa Gets Teary-eyed

 As per the latest promo, Shilpa is criticised by her co-contestant as Hina tells that someone cannot win the show by just cooking.
-She adds that if that was so, then she too would have learnt cooking!
+She adds that if that was so, then she too, would have learnt cooking!

 Bigg Boss 11: Vikas Gupta's Brother EXPOSES Shilpa Shinde; Romit Raj Reveals How Shilpa Left Shows!